newbie2019-hub/awesome-saas-directories/README.md

 # 🚀 Awesome SaaS Directories

-A curated list of directories and platforms to launch and promote your SaaS product effectively.
+A curated list of top best directories and platforms to launch and promote your SaaS product effectively.
 Boost visibility, attract users, and grow your brand!

 ---